 Despite a brief existence, Amazon Prime Day has made a tremendous impact since its inception.

-Welcome to Prime Day season!
+Welcome to Amazon Prime Day season!

 Ten years ago, Amazon Prime Day didn’t exist.
 Now, it’s one of the premier shopping days on the calendar.
 Bringing in billions of dollars, Amazon’s signature shopping holiday has been a wildly successful creation.